mojtaba-eshghie/PreDi/README.md

 - Tokenizes and parses each Solidity predicate into an Abstract Syntax Tree (AST)
 - Simplify AST using symbolic mathematics
-- Compare predicates for equivalence and logical strength either using predefined rules (when applicable) or negated satisfiability checking.
+- Compare predicates for equivalence and logical strength either using predefined rules (when applicable) or checking for counter-example satisfiability when not possible via pre-defined rules.

 ## Install Using pip and Use as a Python Library